costoffreedom/costoffreedom-book/book/architectonics-of-power/image-identity-attribution-authorship.md

 also permit his name and identity to be associated with his image.
 That is the “cost” of the “freedom” of his picture.
 He lets a fragment of his soul escape out into the world, forever.</p>

-> Christopher Adams is 35 years old.
-He is a photographer, and published [FREESOULS](http://freesouls.cc) by JOI ITO.
-Christopher is a member of [Fabricatorz](https://fabricatorz.com) and helps run the [#FREEBASSEL](http://freebassel.org) campaign.
-He lives in Taipei.